ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 Preferences: You can set the default for uploads and/or downloads to High-speed.

 Downloads using Aspera high-speed will incur additional egress charges.
-For more information, see
+For more information, see the [pricing page](/docs/services/cloud-object-storage/help/billing.md)).
+{:tip}

 Advanced Preferences: You can limit bandwidth for uploads and downloads by default.